pommicket/toc/README.md

 ### `toc` Compiler Source Code

-The source code for the `toc` compiler is licensed under the GNU General Public License, version 3.
+Most of the source code for the `toc` compiler is licensed under the GNU General Public License, version 3.
 See `LICENSE` for more information.

 `toc` is written in C, for speed and portability.
 It has no dependencies, other than the C runtime library.